AppleVine/webserver_project/README.md

 ## 	Describe your projects models in terms of the relationships they have with each other

 I have three models for my tables; Products, Results & Users.
 These are both in relation to results, where the product_code is a foreign key to product_id, and staff_id is a foreign key for user_id.
+In this table, if you look at product_code = ... you can see it is a foreign key to products.id (Product table, attribute=id) and that it's a relationship to Product, with a back reference to results, making the reference from the related table (Product) to the original table (result).
+The reason they're both backreferenced to Result is that the result calls upon those relationships when being created, while the user and products can both be made independently.
 Each result can only have one product code and staff member associated to it, but each staff member and product code can have multiple results, so they are both many to one relationships.
 The code for these models are below.

 ```py